11 February 1869

 McGee, an Irish radical himself during his younger days, had provoked the wrath of Irish extremists when he became their most outspoken critic.
 Being a senior member of the Canadian government, McGee was seen as a traitor to the Irish cause, a sell-out to British interests.
 What probably hurt the most was that McGee ridiculed the Fenians, calling them deluded and foolish.
 He also poked holes in Irish nationalist shibboleths, arguing that Canada under the British Crown was a far better place for Irish immigrants to settle than republican United States.
 Instead of discrimination and exploitation, Irish Catholics would find acceptance and equality.
 In Canada, Irish settlers were becoming prosperous landowners, and were well represented in the professions and business.

-After McGee’s assassination, Ottawa police swooped down on known Fenian sympathizers, arresting several and held them for questioning.
+The City of Ottawa offered a huge reward for information leading to the arrest and conviction of McGee’s assassin.
+Meanwhile, police swooped down on known Fenian sympathizers, arresting several and held them for questioning.
 But a sandy-haired, whiskered man named Patrick James Whelan quickly became a subject of interest, and was charged by Detective Edward O’Neill with McGee’s murder.
 Police searched Whelan’s room in a nearby hotel and found copies of the Irish American, a Fenian newspaper, that had supported the invasion of Canada.
 Also discovered were Whelan’s membership cards and badges for radical Irish societies, and, most incriminating of all, a Smith & Wesson revolver.
 Power residue suggested that it had been fired within the previous two days.
 Later, evidence emerged that Whelan had been stalking McGee, twice going to his boarding house in the days preceding the murder.
 He had also watched McGee from the House of Commons visitors’ gallery on the night he died.
 In an odd encounter, Whelan had shown up at McGee’s Montreal home late at night the previous New Year’s Day.
 When McGee’s half-brother opened the door, Whelan, using an assumed name, had warned the family that their house was about to be fire bombed.
 Fortunately, nothing happened.

 The ensuing trial was a sensation, pitting two of Canada’s top legal minds.
 Ironically, for the prosecution was James O’Reilly, an Irish, Catholic, Queen’s Counsel from Kingston, who excluded all Catholics from the jury on the grounds that they might be prejudiced in favour of Whelan.
 For the defence was John Hillyard Cameron, grandmaster of the Orange Order, a rabidly Protestant, Loyalist society.
 He took the job of defending Whelan on principle, and for the money; his considerable fees were paid for by funds raised by Irish Catholics who feared hasty justice.